paulscottrobson/neo6502-documents/neo6502/docs/welcome/next.md

 # Where Next
 So you now have a working Neo6502.
 Here are some places to explore.

-## Wiki

-There is a wiki which various other features [here](https://github.com/paulscottrobson/neo6502-firmware/wiki) ; this is pretty basic but is currently under review for expansion.
 ## Discord
 There is an active discord where you can ask questions or whatever of the people involved in software and hardware, and ask for assistance.